bennyty/eclipsephase/_posts/2016-04-19-Reworked-Combat-Rules.md

 Disengaging:

-	Moving out of melee range is a quick action, with the person trying to escape rolling Fray/Freerunning-20 vs the others Melee skill.
+	Moving out of melee range is a Quick Action, with the person trying to escape rolling Fray/Freerunning-20 vs the others Melee skill.
 If you fail, you not only don't go anywhere, but you take a free hit at half damage from the person you were trying to get away from.

-	You can make it a complex action instead of a quick action to remove the -20 penalty without oppurtunity for a return attack.
+	You can make it a complex action instead of a Quick Action to remove the -20 penalty without oppurtunity for a return attack.

 Cumbersome Gear Rating:

 	Some weapons have a -30 to hit if not properly braced.
-	Aiming with quick action removes this penalty.
+	Aiming with Quick Action removes this penalty.
 	Aiming with a complex action gives the next shot a +20 to hit.

 Aiming